Alan B. Oppenheimer

-Alan B. Oppenheimer is the president and founder of Open Door Networks, Inc., creator of the mobile app Art Authority.
-From 1983 to 1994, he worked for Apple, Inc. where he helped design the AppleTalk network system for the original Macintosh computer.
+Alan B. Oppenheimer is the creator of the mobile app Art Authority Museum, president and founder of Art Authority LLC and Open Door Networks, Inc. From 1983 to 1994, he worked for Apple, Inc. where he helped design the AppleTalk network system for the original Macintosh computer.
 He also played a key role in the production of the LaserWriter printer, AppleTalk Remote Access, AppleShare file server and the Apple Internet Router.
 Alan is author of several books and runs the Alan and Priscilla Oppenheimer Foundation with his wife.

 Education

 A graduate from the Massachusetts Institute of Technology in 1983, his graduate thesis was “A Local Area Disk Server for RT-11.”
 (RT-11 was one of the Digital Equipment Corporation's operating systems).
 Per the abstract, his thesis focused on “the potential of the fast-growing field of Local Area Networking… explored through the creation of an Ethernet-based disk server for the popular standalone RT-11 operating system.”